deepa-priyanka/PersonalFinanceTracker/README.md

 ### Database Setup

 1. Start the XAMPP server and ensure MySQL is running.
 2. Create a new database in PHPMyAdmin or any MySQL client of your choice.
-Note down the database name ,user account name, password for later useage of them in the index.js file at line 26 onwards.
+Note down the database name ,user account name, password for later usage of them in the index.js file at line 26 onwards.

 ### Installation